gal-yedidovich/SwiftExtensions/README.md

 ## CryptoExtensions
 ### awesome encryption & decryption APIs, including:
-* `SimpleEncryptor` class, great for convenience crypto operations (data and/or big files), using with keychain to store keys.
+* `SimpleEncryptor` class, great for convenience crypto operations (data and/or big files), using keychain to store keys.
 * `AES/CBC` implementation in Swift, on top of "Common Crypto" implementation.
 * useful "crypto" extension methods.